praxis-app/praxis/CONTRIBUTING.md

 The goal is to give each contributor a clear, useful piece of work without duplicating someone else's effort.
-These steps are a good place to start, and you can ask a maintainer for help at any point:
+These steps are a good place to start, and you can ask a maintainer for help in the relevant issue at any point:

 1. Find an open issue that matches your interests or something you want to learn.
 If you're new to the project, a small, focused issue is usually the